To the Martyr of Arsenal, Wenger,

 So this is the end, isn't it?
 My deteriorating relationship with you has shaken me to my core.
 An internal storm has been created within; a battlefield where confusion and anger butt heads at high velocity.
 This feeling of uncertainty has been carried around for months with no path of escape, and with no strong grasp of understanding it.

 Football has usually extracted many emotions out of me over the years, with you being the cause of that at times (both good and bad).
-Yet this feeling I feel now about my boyhood club, Arsenal, will forever be etched in the poorly-lit streets of my memory, indelible like a crack in a pavement.
+Yet this feeling I feel now about my boyhood club, Arsenal, will forever be etched in the poorly-lit streets of my memory, indelible like a crack in the pavement.
 For months I have struggled to deconstruct the unrest inside of me, not knowing how to describe this feeling towards you, Wenger.
 For years I’ve avoided choosing sides as I didn’t agree with the over-zealous ideologies that both sides presented.
 I neither wanted to belong to the Wenger Out Brigade, that wished ill on to you nor did I want to belong to the blind faith of the Wenger In camp.
 Conflict stirred inside me, and I'm sure also for many others.

 I didn’t know how to word it in conversations.
 Asked by friends, and fellow fans how I felt about the direction of the club and about Him in turn, led to a cat catching my tongue hostage.
 A lump in my throat would grow as soon as I tried to verbalise my thoughts.
 I’ve always been the brave optimist in my camp though.
 I’ve always believed that we would eventually escape the mire that we currently reside in.
 Three recent FA cup trophies would do that to a man.
 Still, we arrive at this present day.
 Deeper in the mire, with the weird comfort of rock-bottom nowhere close.
 Yet, the worse of all this is trying to ascertain where I stand with this man, Wenger.